wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 - h_global (boolean)
 - h_possibly_outdated (boolean)
 - h_written (boolean)
-- h_version (unsigned integer)
+- h_revision (unsigned integer)

-The h_version is an unsigned "version number".
-More about it below.
+The h_revision is an unsigned "revision number" that can also alternatively contain a pointer.
 The other fields are flags.
 (In practice they are just bits inside the GC h_tid field.)

 - ``h_global`` means that the object is a global object.

 - ``h_possibly_outdated`` is used as an optimization: it means that the object is possibly outdated.
 It is False for all local objects.
-It is also False if the object is a global object, is the most recent of its chained list of versions, and is known to have no modified local version in any transaction.
+It is also False if the object is a global object, is the most recent of its chained list of revisions, and is known to have no modified local version in any transaction.

 - ``h_written`` is set on local objects that have been written to.

+- ``h_revision`` on local objects points to the global object that they come from, if any; otherwise it is NULL.

+- ``h_revision`` on global objects depends on whether the object is the head of the chained list of revisions or not.
+If it is, then ``h_revision`` contains the "timestamp" of the revision at which this version of the object was committed.
+For non-head revisions, ``h_revision`` is a pointer to a more recent revision.
+To distinguish these two cases we set the lowest bit of ``h_revision`` in the latter case.

 Transaction details